 I have no fixed point of view about this, but wish to bring in some reflection to this controversial topic.

 The idea of using drugs to tap into altered states of consciousness is not new.
-For thousands of years the ancient mystics, priests, monks, and yogis (Yoga Sutras, 4.1~4.3) in India and China have experimented with several methods of expanding consciousness and dropping illusions and conditioning.
+For thousands of years the ancient mystics, priests, monks, and yogis (Yoga Sutras, 4.1~4.3) in India, China and South America have experimented with several methods of expanding consciousness and dropping illusions and conditioning.

 Through the study of Buddhist and Hindu contemplative traditions, however, we see that the emphasis is in meditation practice as the chief means, with many traditions actively discouraging the use of any herbs or substances.
 They have probably found them to be not as helpful for true awakening.
 However, modern day practitioners are again experimenting with psychedelics.